 To filter search results by name, just start typing the part of the name in the window.

-- To show only read or write usages, click or on the toolbar.
+To show only read or write usages, click or on the toolbar.

-- To clear the filtering, click Show all usages.
+To clear the filtering, click Filter Usages and choose Show all usages.

-- To hide some usages, select one or more usages or grouping nodes, and press Delete or right-click and choose Ignore.
-Selected usages will be hidden from the current results view.
-You can use the Show Ignored Usages button on the toolbar to show or hide ignored usages, which are displayed in grey.
-When ignored usages are shown, you can right-click on them and choose Undo Ignore to stop ignoring them.
+To hide some occurrences, select one or more items or grouping nodes, and press Delete or right-click and choose Ignore.
+Selected occurrences will be hidden from the current results view.
+You can use the Show Ignored Usages button on the toolbar to show or hide ignored items, which are displayed in grey.
+To stop ignoring items, select them and press Insert or right-click and choose Undo Ignore.

-Grouping search results
+Group search results